kocken/AssignmentTicketSystem/architecture/index.md

 # Ticket system architecture

-The system revolves around a SQL database, one ASP.NET Core REST API project and two ASP.NET Core MVC projects, one of them being the backoffice/admin panel and the other one being the client webshop, whereas all these components communicate with each other through the REST API.
+The system revolves around a SQL database, and multiple ASP.NET Core projects, to stimulate a simple ticket system base.
+There's one REST API project, another REST API client project, a database-repository project containing models & database query methods and lastly two MVC projects.
+One of the MVC projects being the backoffice/admin panel and the other one being the client webshop.
+All these components communicate with each other through the REST API.

 # Context diagram